The Guardian reported on March 6 that a 62-year-old man in Germany had received 217 doses of Covid-19 vaccine over the past 29 months.

 More than 60 million people in Germany have been vaccinated against Covid-19, most of them have received multiple doses.

-Germany has launched its autumn vaccination campaign to prevent the spread of the SARS-CoV-2 virus, using a single dose of an upgraded Covid-19 booster vaccine for the elderly and those at high risk.
+Germany has launched its autumn vaccination campaign to prevent the spread of the SARS-CoV-2 virus, using a single dose of an upgraded Covid-19 booster vaccine for the elderly and those at high risk of the disease.

-Germany's Robert Koch Institute for Disease Control (RKI) said its Vaccine Advisory Council of independent experts has reiterated its recommendation that booster shots should only be given in addition to the standard Covid-19 vaccination program to certain high-risk groups.
+Germany's Robert Koch Institute (RKI) for Disease Control said its Vaccine Advisory Council of independent experts has reiterated its recommendation that booster shots should only be given outside the standard Covid-19 vaccination program to certain high-risk groups.

-Health Minister Karl Lauterbach stressed that people over 60 and high-risk groups should get vaccinated against Covid-19.
-Ideally, it should be combined with the flu shot.
+Health Minister Karl Lauterbach stressed that people over 60 and high-risk groups should get vaccinated against Covid-19, ideally in combination with the flu shot.

-Minh Hoa (reported by Thanh Nien, Kinh te & Do thi, Vietnam+)
+Minh Hoa (reported by Thanh Nien, Economics & Urban, Vietnam+)

 Source